cdr6934/cbayes-tech/content/posts/2022-10-26-blockchain-landscape.md

     * Currently one of the rising stars in the space, there are many interesting projects that are currently being worked on.
     * Wallets:
 * [Cardano](https://cardano.org/)
+    * "Cardano is a blockchain platform for changemakers, innovators, and visionaries, with the tools and technologies required to create possibility for the many, as well as the few, and bring about positive global change"

 ## Open Source File Store